I. Purpose of Mini-Grant Awards

 VI.
 Evaluation Criteria

 All applications for grant money will be evaluated by each member of the ASPP Review Committee, according to the Mini-Grant Evaluation Rubric.
 Please note that applications received after 11:59pm on the deadline (June 15th and December 15th) will not be considered.

 VII.
 Submission Instructions and Notification of Mini-Grant

 Requests for grant money are reviewed during two periods per year, with submission deadlines of June 15th and December 15th at 11:59pm.
 Applications can be submitted by clicking on the Submit an Application link on this webpage.
-Committee decisions will be communicated to the applicant within 3 weeks of the closing of the corresponding review period.
+Committee decisions will be communicated to the applicant within 4 weeks of the closing of the corresponding review period.